Beautifuldog01/hello_world/README.md

 # hello_world
-This is my long journey of learning how to program.\n Welcome anyway!
+This is my long journey of learning how to program.
+Welcome anyway!